steffenmueller4/steffenmueller4.github.io/_posts/2023-08-04-tales-from-a-startup-and-its-evolving-architecture.md

 ## Acknowledgements

-Huge thanks go to the entire product team and development team of [HUK-Autoservice](https://www.huk-autoservice.de) for the awesome work.
+Huge thanks go to the entire product and development team of [HUK-Autoservice](https://www.huk-autoservice.de) for the awesome work.